Frequently Asked Questions (FAQ’s)

 Do I need to make an appointment to look around?

-No, we welcome visitors both existing and prospective parents – so you are welcome to visit us at anytime.
+Part of our Covid-19 restrictions require all visits to be pre-booked.
+We hope to get back to our usual ‘drop-in’ visits as soon as we can.
+Previously we would welcome visitors – both existing and prospective parents – at anytime.
 We do request you avoid between 12pm and 2pm when it is our busy lunch time.

 What are the ratios of adult to children?